 Confluence is at the core, serving as an intranet for the organization’s employees and volunteers.
 From policy and procedure documentation; to curricula for the onboard Academy’s 50 students; to blogs that share important announcements and events; to a paging system for people on the ship; the tool not only serves as the whole organization’s knowledge warehouse, but also like their very own social media and communications platform.
 Onboard volunteers use Confluence to give each other public compliments and encouragement, celebrate birthdays, stay up to date on what’s happening on the ship and in the world, and even sell items to one another.

-Jira Software and Jira Service Desk complement Confluence as process management, incident management, and service request management platforms.
-Jira Service Desk acts as a clearinghouse to route requests to Jira Software.
+Jira Software and Jira Service Management complement Confluence as process management, incident management, and service request management platforms.
+Jira Service Management acts as a clearinghouse to route requests to Jira Software.
 “We get all sorts of requests, from travel to training to setting up new people in HR,” Dave explains.
-“We’ve built processes, custom workflows, and efficient forms to draw in the right information through Jira Service Desk.
+“We’ve built processes, custom workflows, and efficient forms to draw in the right information through Jira Service Management.
 Then, they get defined as an incident, a change request, a service request, etc. and are sent to the right people.”

 Jira Software and Confluence also integrate with Opsgenie for on-call IT needs and major incident management.
 Mercy Ships was using another alert management tool before, but the team found it difficult to use and customize.
 “We switched to Opsgenie because it was a lot more user friendly and cost effective, and it made sense to use a tool that seamlessly integrated with the rest of our Atlassian suite,” Senior Infrastructure Operations Specialist Kristen Evans explains.
 Now, she says Opsgenie serves as the organization’s “hub and one-stop-shop for our third-party NOC.”